 - providing additional tools created by the team,

 - identifying further possibilities of cloud cost optimization,

 - conducting training courses and supplying customers with learning materials,

 Would you like to find out more about the benefits of working with FOTC?
 Drop us a line!

 14. Cost savings with discounts and free usage quotas

-In addition to vouchers from a partner, a startup can take advantage of other cost optimization possibilities on the Google Cloud Platform, such as:
+A startup can take advantage of other cost optimization possibilities on the Google Cloud platform, such as: